davewalker60/pmdup/pages/travel-tips-faq.md

 # What do I need to enter Mexico?

 All you need is a valid passport.
 There are no Covid restrictions or immunization requirements.
-And the immigration and declaration form we used to fill out on the plane is now entered electronically upon arrival at CUN.
+And the tourist card and declaration form we used to fill out on the plane is no longer used at CUN.

 <span style="color:red">**Check your passport expiration date!**</span> It technically can expire while you are there, but to use the automated immigration lanes, it needs to be valid for 6 months beyond your date of entry.